Dorothy West: Novelist and journalist

-After struggling as a magazine publisher, West found secure employment with the Works Progress Administration's Federal Writers' Project until the mid-1940s.
-During this time she wrote a number of short stories for the New York Daily News, where she was the first black writer published.
-In 1947 she moved to her family's home in Oak Bluffs on Martha's Vineyard, where she had previously spent summers.
+After struggling as a magazine publisher, West found secure employment with the Federal Writers' Project until the mid-1940s.
+During this time, she wrote a number of short stories for the New York Daily News, becoming the first black writer to publish work in that newspaper.
+In 1947, she moved to her family's home in Oak Bluffs on Martha's Vineyard, where she had previously spent summers.
 There she wrote her first novel, The Living Is Easy.
 Featuring an ironic sense of humor unique to West's style, the story chronicles the life of a southern woman in pursuit of an upper-class lifestyle in Boston.
 One 21st-century assessment said it "satirizes the Black bourgeoisie".
 Published in 1948, the novel was well received critically but did not sell many copies.
-In The New York Times, Seymour Krim described it as "a housewifey novel: a look at life from the kitchen and the parlor", focused on characters who were women first and secondarily Black.
+In The New York Times, literary critic Seymour Krim described it as "a housewifey novel: a look at life from the kitchen and the parlor", focused on characters who were women first and secondarily Black.
 He wrote: "The important thing about the book is its abundant and special woman's energy and beat.
 The beat is a deep one and it often makes a man's seem puny."

 For the next four decades, West worked as a journalist, primarily writing for a small newspaper on Martha's Vineyard.
 In 1948, she started a weekly column about Oak Bluffs people, events, and nature.
-In 1982, The Feminist Press brought The Living Is Easy back into print, giving new attention to West and her role in the Harlem Renaissance and she was included in the 1992 anthology Daughters of Africa (ed.
-Margaret Busby).
+In 1982, The Feminist Press brought The Living Is Easy back into print, giving new attention to West and her role in the Harlem Renaissance, and she was included in the 1992 anthology Daughters of Africa (edited by Margaret Busby).
 As a result of this renewed attention, at the age of 85 West finally finished a second novel, entitled The Wedding.
-Though its action occurs in the course of a weekend on Martha's Vineyard, it recounts the history of an affluent Black family over the course of centuries.
-She dedicated it to Jacqueline Kennedy Onassis, who late in life was an editor at West's publisher, Doubleday, who had encouraged her to complete it.
-Published to acclaim in 1995 – the Publishers Weekly review stated: "West's first novel in 45 years is a triumph." – the novel was a best-seller and resulted in the publication of a collection of West's short stories and reminiscences called The Richer, the Poorer.
-Its thirty selections included eleven pieces not published before.
+Although its action occurs in the course of a weekend on Martha's Vineyard, The Wedding recounts the history of an affluent Black family over the course of centuries.
+West dedicated it to Jacqueline Kennedy Onassis, who as an editor at West's publisher, Doubleday, had encouraged her to complete it.

+The Wedding was published to acclaim in 1995, with the Publishers Weekly review stating: "West's first novel in 45 years is a triumph."
+Set on Martha's Vineyard, it related the multigenerational tale of a well-to-do African-American family, and as with much of West's writings, provided a somewhat satirical look at affluent blacks and related social and racial issues.
 The New York Times reviewer advised the reader to look past West's "weakness for melodrama" in a few instances and enjoy her "naturalist's ear and eye for detail, an unsentimental view of human failings and a clear, crisp narrative style".
 Oprah Winfrey's production company turned the novel into two-part television miniseries, The Wedding in 1998.